 She traveled to Algeria in February 2011 to serve as an observer at pro-democracy protests with the support of the Urgent Action Fund for Women’s Human Rights, writing a series of articles about these events for the Guardian.
 The articles were picked up by the websites of the Wall Street Journal, Huffington Post, and Al Jazeera, among others.
 In October 2011, she volunteered as an election observer during the Tunisian constituent assembly elections with the Dutch NGO Gender Concerns International.
 Most recently, her writing about North and West Africa has appeared in The New York Times and San Francisco Chronicle.

-Professor Bennoune is completing a book entitled Your Fatwa Does Not Apply Here, forthcoming from W.W.
-Norton & Company in August 2013, about resistance to fundamentalism in Muslim majority contexts.
+Professor Bennoune's new book, Your Fatwa Does Not Apply Here, was released by W.W.
+Norton & Company in August 2013.
+The book addresses resistance to fundamentalism in Muslim majority contexts.
 The field research for this book took her to many countries, including Afghanistan, Egypt, Israel/Palestine, Mali, Niger and Russia....
 Close

 Special InterestsInternational Law, International Human Rights, Terrorism and Counterterrorism, Religious Extremism, Women's Rights